 What is Crohn’s disease?

 Crohn’s disease is a chronic inflammatory bowel disease.
-It causes the lining of some parts of the digestive system — including the stomach, large and small intestines, and rectum — to become irritated.
+It causes the lining of some parts of the digestive system — including the mouth, stomach, large and small intestines, and rectum — to become irritated.
 This can cause:

 - abdominal pain and cramping